krishxmatta/krishxmatta.dev/content/posts/task-management.md

 ### Inbox List {#inbox-list}

-As the inbox list must have a low barrier to access, I maintain two inbox lists, one on my iPhone in the Notes app and one on my laptop in `~/org/todo/inbox.org`.
+Since the inbox list must have a low barrier to access, I maintain two inbox lists, one on my iPhone in the Notes app and one on my laptop in `~/org/todo/inbox.org`.
 Which one I use depends on my circumstances when a task manifests---if I am using my laptop, I prefer the list on my laptop, otherwise I use the list on my iPhone for ease of access.
 When processing the inbox list, I move everything from my iPhone to my laptop.

-When capturing ideas on my laptop, I utilize the Emacs command `org-capture` which allows me to easily dump thoughts in the inbox list regardless of what my buffer contains.
-To configure this command for my inbox list, I modify the `org-capture-templates` variable:
+When capturing ideas on my laptop, I utilize the Emacs command `org-capture` which allows me to easily dump thoughts in the inbox list regardless of what buffer I am currently on.
+To configure this command for my inbox list, I modified the `org-capture-templates` variable:

 ```nil
 (setq org-capture-templates